 I posted before about making a magic object to help you with your creativity and work, but today I was thinking about all the magic in the objects already around us.
 Not every object has the same amount of magic, but you know the ones that are meaningful to you.
-Maybe it’s something a friend gave you to remember them by or a trophy of some great success in your life or a picture of you with a famous person.
+Maybe it’s something an old friend gave you to remember them by or a trophy of a great success in your life or a picture of you with a famous person.
 You know the kinds of things I’m talking about.
 Generally they have a low dollar value, but you’d miss them the most if they were gone.

 What if these things had real Harry-Potter-Lord -of-the-Rings magic powers?
 That handkerchief you took from your grandmother’s house the day she died.
 Would it have healing powers?
 Would it protect you from demons?
 Would it make cookies appear whenever you wanted one?

 The connection between the magic of these items and their powers is the root of the energy of metaphor that powers everything you create.
 Their meaning is part of you and examining them is like being able to look at yourself from the outside.

 So, find that cigar box of mementos you keep or dust off your nick knack shelf and go through them one by one.
 Hold them in your hand and ask yourself what spell it would cast if it could?
 What power does it contain?

 This is the raw force of creativity at work, the discovery of connections between seemingly disconnected objects and yourself.
 You’ll get a better understanding of your needs and wants and emotional underpinnings.

 What do you keep?
 What does it mean?